 Feed-in tariffs are for residential customers on a single rate tariff in Melbourne on the Citipower Network.
 Accurate as of January 2022.

 Origin Energy Feed-in Tariffs VIC

-Origin Energy is hard to beat as solar retailers go, but to score its highest feed-in tariff rate in Victoria, you’ll need to have your solar panels installed with Origin in the first place.
+Origin Energy solar plans are hard to beat as far as what’s on offer from solar retailers, but to score its highest feed-in tariff rate in Victoria, you’ll need to have your solar panels installed with Origin in the first place.
 If you do, you’ll be eligible for a FiT of 12c/kWh, otherwise you’ll have to settle for a still reasonable 10c/kWh.
 Keep in mind these FiT rates are for customers connected to a single rate tariff.

 Who is the best solar energy provider?